smittytone/HighlighterSwift/README.md

 ## Installation

 To add **HighlighterSwift** to your project, add it as a Swift Package with this repo’s URL.

-The library contains the *Highlight.js* code and themes, but please note that some themes have been modified slightly to meet the needs of the project **HighlighterSwift** was originally developed for.
-Specifically:

-* Background images have been removed from the *Brown Paper*, *Greyscale*, *Schoolbook* and *Pojoacque* themes (*Highlight.js* is also starting to do this).
-* The two *Kimbie* themes have been renamed for consistency.
-* All colours have been formalized as hex values.

-You should also note that some theme style elements may not fully match the latest versions offered by *Highlight.js*.

 ## Usage